 Niniane Kelley is a fine art photographer living and working in San Francisco and Lake County, California.
 A native of the Bay Area, she is a San Jose State University graduate, earning a BFA in Photography in 2008.

-Drawn to photography for both the immediacy of the image making process and the intrinsic alchemy of the darkroom ritual, she crafts her imagery using traditional 19th century processes which give each piece its own unique character.
+Drawn to photography for both the immediacy of the image making process and the intrinsic alchemy of the darkroom ritual, she crafts the majority of her imagery using traditional 19th century processes which give each piece its own unique character.

-After generating an extensive portfolio working with the human form, she has emerged from the sequestered studio environment and is currently focused on the quiet beauty of the North State rural landscape.
-Embracing photography’s implied narrative structure, the current work functions as a form of autobiography, chronicling her frequent, unencumbered explorations of Northern California’s pastoral and largely unpopulated interior.
+After generating an extensive portfolio working with the human form, she emerged from the sequestered studio environment and began to focus on the quiet beauty of the North State rural landscape.
+Embracing photography’s implied narrative structure, much of her current work functions as a form of autobiography, chronicling her frequent, unencumbered explorations of Northern California’s pastoral and largely unpopulated interior.

 In addition to producing photographic images, Kelley is also extensively involved in alternative processes education and research.
 Often teaching workshops in the Bay Area and surrounding environs, she most recently worked as a photographer and manager at San Francisco’s tintype portrait studio, Photobooth.